If It Happened Onchain, Did It Happen In Real Life?

 Oh?
 And where do you live?
 Onchain with your tokens?
 Is your house onchain?
 All your belongings?
 To get what they want, they don’t need to roll back the state of the chain, they only need to get you.

 Your code will not protect you here.
 The state doesn’t need to accomplish any feat of blockchain technical prowess to undo a transaction, it just needs to put forward a sufficiently convincing argument with a gun that you should undo what happened yourself.
-A $5 Wrench Attack, but more decorous.
+A $5-Wrench Attack, but more decorous.
 This is how the state imposes finality.

-A pricey contentious event will eventually be sent to the courts when someone will gain from reversing it.
-Because at a certain degree of distress (or financial gain), people will defect from ideological allegiance if they stand to benefit from doing so.
-There are no atheists in foxholes, and no “code is law” libertarians who just lost 20% of their net worth in an onchain hack.
+Pricey contentious events, where all parties are known, will eventually be subject to the judiciary when someone gains from its reversal.
+Because at a certain degree of distress (or financial gain), people will defect from ideological allegiance in the name of self-interest.

-$10M+ transactions will not slip through the cracks.
-If someone feels aggrieved and that the onchain interaction was illegitimate, they will escalate.
-The legal system will be their recourse to undo it.
-If they show it to The System and they agree it's invalid, then the transaction did not happen in real life, even if it occurred onchain, because it will be reversed.
-How it's reversed will depend on how big it is.
+If they show it to The System and they agree it's invalid, then the transaction did not happen in real life, even if it occurred onchain, because it will be reversed or neutralized.
+How it's nullified will depend on how big it is.

 So long as humans are involved in this process, then the physical will inform the digital, because even though your assets are onchain, you are not.
-True finality for property rights is dictated by what can be done to you, not how many blocks have passed since a transaction.
+True finality for property rights is determined by what can be done to you, not how many blocks have passed since a transaction.

 Implications for DeFi Projects